-Rising high school seniors sometimes get started on their college essays by approaching them in the same way they approach their English class essays.
+Rising high school seniors sometimes approach their college essays in the same way they approach their English class essays.
 They are two totally different animals!
-And therefore, students should approach the college essay differently.
+And therefore, students should approach college essays differently.

 Here are some basic differences:

 - There’s no thesis statement.
 This is not an analytical work – you aren’t comparing or contrasting literature, or explaining a scientific theory.
 Instead, your challenge is to use your college essays to convey something interesting about yourself, something that will help colleges see how you will contribute to their campus.

 - You don’t need to support your thesis with facts (no thesis – no facts!) – but you do need to tell a story.
-“Show, Don’t Tell,” is the standard college essay mantra, and by that, we mean don’t tell us that you are a certain way (intelligent, funny, leader, humble, whatever you are), SHOW us by recounting a story that demonstrates your selected personality trait.
+“Show, Don’t Tell,” is the standard college essay mantra, and by that, we mean don’t TELL us that you have a particular characteristic (intelligent, funny, leader, humble, whatever you are), SHOW us by recounting a story that demonstrates your selected personality trait.
 Your stories are your proof!
 A well-described image or story can lead the reader to the conclusion that you are (intelligent, funny, leader, humble, whatever you are) without your having to tell them.
 A successful essay will leave them wanting to meet you and welcome you to their campus!